ulinja/udib/README.md

 # UDIB

 UDIB is the Unattended Debian Installation Builder.
-It provides a handy commandline utility for creating preseeded Debian installation ISOs.
+It provides a handy commandline utility for injecting files into Debian installation ISOs.
+Using UDIB, you can preseed an ISO by injecting a preseed file.
-Preseeded ISOs allow partially or fully automated Debian installations on bare metal (or anywhere else).
+Preseeded ISOs allow fully automated Debian installations on bare metal (or anywhere else).

 ## Quick Start Guide